fsfe/reuse-docs/faq.md

 ## How to deal with license texts which include copyright statements, like MIT/BSD? {#license-templates}

-Some license texts, such as MIT or the BSD family of licenses, can be modified to contain custom copyright notices (called invariant sections).
+Some license texts, such as MIT or the BSD family of licenses, can be modified to contain custom copyright notices.

 If you are releasing code under such a license, we recommend you add the license text to the project without any modifications whatsoever.
 A good way of